equitans/equitans/README.md

 <p align="center">
   <b> Hello! </b> <br> <br>
-  I'm a staff designer working for the Brand Studio at GitHub, specializing in animation and illustration.<br>
+  I'm a staff designer working for the Boba Studio at AboBa, specializing in animation and illustration.<br>
   <pre>
     ,.   (   .      )        .      "    ,.   (   .      )        .      "<br>
    ("     )  )'     ,'        )  . (`     '`   ("     )  )'     ,'        )  . (`     '`<br>